bcgov/travel-auth-generator/README.md

 2. Add a blank, editable travel authorization form to the project root.
 Rename this form to `travel-auth-form.pdf`
 3. Install node modules using `npm i`
 4. Run application using `npm start`
-5. Visit home page by visiting `http://localhost:3000`
+5. Visit home page by opening `http://localhost:3000` in a web browser.

 ## Usage